farcasterxyz/auth-monorepo/packages/README.md

 ## Auth Client

-If you're building a [wallet app](https://docs.farcaster.xyz/learn/what-is-farcaster/apps#wallet-apps), use an auth client.
+If you're building a [wallet app](https://docs.farcaster.xyz/learn/what-is-farcaster/apps#wallet-apps) and receiving signature requests, use an _auth client_.

 You can use an auth client to parse an incoming Sign In With Farcaster request URL, build a Sign In With Farcaster message to present to the user, and submit the signed message to a Farcaster Connect relay channel.